BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ### QOS Guaranteed Daemonsets

-All our Daemonsets have Requests and Limits at the same value.
+All our Daemonsets have Requests and Limits set at the same value.
 We’ve found out that a lot of Daemonsets don’t define those values by default.
 Enforcing QOS Guaranteed Daemonsets: